Homepage Performance vs. Conversion: Finding the Balance

 - Social proof

-Action: Optimize images, consider SVG logos where possible
+Action: optimize images, use SVG logos where possible.

 Video content: